Chumash people: Population

 Estimates for the precontact populations of most native groups in California have varied substantially.
 The anthropologist Alfred L. Kroeber thought the 1770 population of the Chumash might have been about 10,000.
 Alan K. Brown concluded that the population was about 15,000.
 Sherburne F. Cook, at various times, estimated the aboriginal Chumash as 8,000, 13,650, 20,400, or 18,500.

 Some scholars have suggested the Chumash population may have declined substantially during a "protohistoric" period (1542–1769), when intermittent contacts with the crews of Spanish ships, including those of Juan Rodriguez Cabrillo's expedition, who wintered in the Santa Barbara Channel in AD 1542–43, brought disease and death.

 The Chumash appear to have been thriving in the late 18th century, when Spaniards first began actively colonizing the California coast.
 Whether the deaths began earlier with the contacts with ships' crews or later with the construction of several Spanish missions at Ventura, Santa Barbara, Lompoc, Santa Ynez, and San Luis Obispo, the Chumash were eventually devastated by the California Genocide carried out when the United States took over the territory.
 By 1900, their numbers had declined to just 200, while current estimates of Chumash people today range from 2,000 to 5,000.

 The demographics of traditional Chumash society are quite complex.
 One aspect of interest is the 'Aqi gender of the Chumash.
 'Aqi was a third Chumash gender defined by biological males that performed work and wore clothing traditionally of women.
 The 'aqi gender appears to also be closely tied to non-procreative sexual activity, such as homosexuality.
+Archaeological investigation of morturary practices has provided evidence for this.

 Languages

 Several related languages under the name "Chumash" (from čʰumaš /t͡ʃʰumaʃ/, meaning "Santa Cruz Islander") were spoken.
 No native speakers remain, although the dialects are well documented in the unpublished fieldnotes of linguist John Peabody Harrington.
-Especially well documented are the Barbareño, Ineseño, and Ventureño dialects.
-In 2010, the Šmuwič Chumash Language School was established at Wishtoyo's Chumash Village.
+Especially well documented are the Barbareño, Ineseño, Ventureño and Obispeño languages within the Chumashan language family, which is a language isolate.
+In 2010, the Šmuwič Chumash Language School was established at Wishtoyo's Chumash Village and remained active until 2012.
 The language reclamation program in 2010 was initially run by Elder Johnny Moreno and his niece Deborah Sanchez.
-The language classes were revitalized in 2016 and Sanchez is the sole instructor.
-The traditional name for Chumash in Ineseño is s'amala /sʔamala/ and the Chumash name for the Barbareño people is Šmuwič.
+The language classes were revitalized in 2014 at American Indian Health and Services in Santa Barbara and in Santa Paula in 2016.
+Sanchez was the sole instructor.
+Classes then moved online once the COVID pandemic arrived.
+The traditional name for Ineseño is s'amala /sʔamala/ and the Chumash name for the Barbareño people is Šmuwič.